swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 Swift organizes code into _modules_.
-Each module specifies a namespace and enforces access controls on which parts of that code can be used outside of that module.
+Each module specifies a namespace and enforces access control on which parts of that code can be used outside of that module.

 By default, the module name of each dependency is derived from its source URL.